luukromeijn/MDDB-phylogeny/results/notebook.md

     Size (max): 613

 Note that the average chunk size is way below 500.
 High branching trees will result in a big size decrease, thus the threshold value is not an indication of what the chunk sizes will be.
 Max chunk size is 613, which is above the threshold.
 This is only possible for leaves, and depends on the implementation.
 Unsure what to do with those huge leaves.
+Found out the leaf with 613 SH's is Aspergillus Flavus.

 Ran MAFFT and RAxML with default settings for one of the generated chunks (size 200), which already took 1.12 hours to run.
 Since it was unsure whether the produced tree was valid, the `chunks_to_fasta` method was changed so that it can now include the taxonomy information in the sequences' headers.